-Barton creek cave is where you can explore with comfort as you peacefully drift gently into the cave by canoe.
+Barton Creek cave is where you can explore with comfort as you peacefully drift gently into the cave by canoe.
 To arrive at the Barton Creek site, you will undertake a 45-minute drive from San Ignacio town.
-The drive will take you through a community of Dutch and Germans who live a simpler lifestyle-no electricity or motor vehicles.
+The drive will take you through a community of Dutch and Germans who live simpler lifestyle-no electricity or motor vehicles.

-The stream that runs through this cave continuously erodes the limestone causing it to eventually become a marvellous cave system!
+The stream that runs through this cave continuously erodes the limestone causing it to eventually become a marvelous cave system!
 Inside you will discover some of the most spectacular formations you have ever seen.
-In some of the chambers the ceiling reaches a height of a 100 feet, literally a cathedral inside a cave.
-Also in some areas, the roof comes nearer to the water giving you a much better detailed look of the formations themselves.
+In some of the chambers, the ceiling reaches a height of a 100 feet, literally a cathedral inside a cave.
+Also in some areas, the roof comes nearer to the water giving you a much better-detailed look of the formations themselves.
 It is here where you will want a camera to capture this natural wonder.
 Your eyes will not believe what you are showing them!
 Your licensed and experienced tour guide will immerse you with much of his knowledge about the sacred ceremonial site.

 Caves to the Mayas were of very high importance in order to appease their Gods!
 Specifically Chaac!
 The God of lighting, thunder and most importantly rain.
 It is there in Xibalba where Chaac resides….
-While exploring the cave system you will also see some of the artefacts, which was left behind providing evidence of the rituals and ceremonies that took place in these dark and mysterious places.
+While exploring the cave system you will also see some of the artifacts, which was left behind providing evidence of the rituals and ceremonies that took place in these dark and mysterious places.

-Departure: daily at 8:00 am
+Daily at 8:00 am

 ½ day tour

-What To Bring Along: hat, extra clothes, insect repellent, camera.
+Hat, extra clothes, insect repellent, camera.

-Price Includes: transportation, entrance fee, equipment, lunch, drinks.
+Transportation, entrance fee, equipment, lunch, drinks.